unm-historiography/metahistory/essays/thematic/time-in-history.md

 How to we reconcile multiple perceptions of time when writing about hisotry?

 For a histiography should one look past conceptions of time or it an integral part of a culutres history?

+For those under the immpression that history is cyccal what is the point of wrting hisory if they believe that it is repeating?

+Sources